Zylann/godot_voxel/doc/source/api/VoxelTool.md

 Abstract interface to access and edit voxels.
 It allows accessing individual voxels, or doing bulk operations such as carving large chunks or copy/paste boxes.

-It's not a class to instantiate alone, you may get it from the voxel objects you want to work with.
+It's not a class to instantiate alone, you may get it from the voxel objects you want to work with, because it has multiple derived implementations.

+By default, if an operation overlaps a non-editable area (if not loaded yet for example), the operation will be cancelled.
+This behavior may vary in derived classes.

 ## Properties: